 Features of Ryobi and Ridgid

 Although the two brands have similar tool selections, Ryobi offers affordable options because most of its products are manufactured in China.
-If you put great value and preference on a USA-made power tool, this brand may not be the best option for you.
-However, it doesn’t necessarily mean that their tools have faulty workmanship.

 Line of Products